Debarya1609/The-Rook---Ai-Agent/README.md

 - Build a web dashboard for agents and log viewing
 - Add long-term memory for strategy refinement
 - Deploy via Agent Engine or Cloud Run
+- Future version will be updraded with more advancements

 ---